I own two ferrets with a surprisingly smell-free cage. I enjoy sharing tips with other owners.

 Ferrets don't need to bathe very often.
 A bath every month or two is plenty.
 Only bathe the ferret if it is dirty, if it has defecated on itself, or if it seriously just smells.

 You may need to bathe your new ferret shortly after bringing it home because it might smell excessively.
-Overall, however, the fewer baths the better.
-Every time you bathe your ferret you are stripping the skin of its oils, and the oils will come back stronger because of this to replenish themselves.
+But overall, the fewer the baths, the better.
+Every time you bathe your ferret, you are stripping the skin of its oils, and the oils will come back stronger because of this to replenish themselves.

 So, even though your ferret smells good after a bath, it won't be long before the stench is even worse than before.
 Only bathe your ferret when necessary.